Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Conclusion

 \section{Conclusion}

 In this work, we proposed a method for incorporating QA-based signals into a summarization model by automatically marking document NPs as salient based on whether a NP's corresponding wh-question is answered correctly in the summary.
-We showed that incorporating this signal into our two-stage summarization model results in higher quality and more controllable summaries as compared to baseline methods of identifying salient spans.
+We showed that incorporating this signal into our two-stage summarization model results in higher quality summaries than baseline methods of identifying salient spans.
 Finally, we demonstrated that our data augmentation algorithm, which attempts to ensure the span supervision is consistent with the gold summaries, improves controllability by eliminating unmarked content from the output summaries.